The Bhoys from Seville: In media and popular culture

 The team and their supporters have since become known as "The Bhoys from Seville"; this is a play on words from the book and film The Boys from Brazil, the nickname of Celtic (the Bhoys), and the location of the UEFA Cup final (Seville).
 Although they lost in the final, the team is still compared favourably with European Cup winning team of 1967, the Lisbon Lions.

 The support of the Celtic supporters and the team's performance during the campaign provided the inspiration for a number of books, television programmes, and DVDs.
 This included a book called Over and Over, which documented the experience of the travelling fans.
 The official video and DVD produced by the club was entitled The Road to Seville.
 The DVD edition included a bonus disc featuring the full away match with Liverpool at Anfield.
-A television programme and subsequent DVD produced by STV that took its name from the team was called The Bhoys from Seville.
+A television programme and subsequent DVD produced by STV was called The Bhoys from Seville.

 The Bhoys from Seville DVD focused on the fans and their endeavours to get to Spain and see the final.
 The DVD also contained broadcasts from Scottish news programmes from Seville and a tribute piece to the Lisbon Lions.